A professional nanny resume is one of the most powerful tools you have in your job search.

 Parents love to see a well-rounded candidate with some skill-sets and hobbies and things that can be incorporated into the nanny role.

-Have fun with it and lists those skills that are transferable into nanny care.
+Have fun with it and list those skills that are transferable into nanny care.

 Do consider adding your interests or hobbies to your resume.